 How to Remove Mold from Garage Walls and Doors

 Use Fiberlock ShockWave on wood walls, and wood or steel doors.
 Run a dehumidifier and fan during and after treatment.
 Use a steel brush and a HEPA vacuum to loosen and remove dead mold.
+(See also Do Dehumidifiers Work in Garages?)

 How to Remove Mold from Garage Drywall